Optimisation of time-ordered processes in the finite and asymptotic regime: Sequential models and their optimization

 To compute the optimal value $\nu^\star$, we consider an approach based on dynamical programming methods \cite{markov_book}.
-It consists in defining \emph{value functions} $V_k(s_k,\lambda)$, which represent the maximum reward achievable between time-steps $k$ and $N$ over all possible values of $h_k,...,h_N$, starting from the state $s_k$, and under the assumption that the evolution parameters take the value $\lambda$.
-In terms of the reward functions, they are thus given by
+It consists in defining \emph{value functions} $V_k(s_k,\lambda)$, which represent the maximum reward achievable between time steps $k$ and $N$ over all possible values of $h_k,...,h_N$, starting from the state $s_k$, and under the assumption that the evolution parameters take the value $\lambda$.
+Approximating these functions with polynomials and invoking known characterizations of positive polynomials on a semialgebraic set, we manage to derive monotone, converging sequences of tractable upper bounds on $\nu^\star$.
+We remark that similar ideas have been explored in the context of continuous-time optimal-control problems, which can be formulated as an infinite-dimensional linear program, for which semidefinite-program (SDP) relaxations based on polynomial optimization techniques exist; see Ref.~\cite{LasserreOCP2008} and references therein.